DigitalPublishingToolkit/platform-2-platform/readme.md

 $ psql -U <username> <db-name>
 ```

-and then copy pasting each `CREATE TABLE` command listed below and press enter (multiline pasting did work in my tests on different terminals)
+and then copy paste each `CREATE TABLE` command listed below and press enter (multiline pasting did work in my tests on different terminals)

 #### scraper